 Pressey explained that MRP is all about customer satisfaction.
 MRP is driven off the sales order.
 If the customer changes the quantity, the date of delivery, or materials, the system automatically recalculates everything to better meet the demands of the delivery.

 “When the customer does change the quantity or the delivery date, and we can no longer support the delivery, the system notifies the purchasing department to expedite the order,” states Pressey.

 In laymen’s terms, an MRP system is like having a constant “Plan B” always ready to react to customer changes and demands.
 With Fapco’s MRP system, the scenarios are programmed into the system to respond in real time to expedite and problem solve.

 Pressey explained that MRP “schedules backwards.”
-MRP systems look at when the customer wants it, how long it takes to build it, when will the parts arrive for kitting or packaging, how long it takes to order and receive the parts and all the material specifications and cost surrounding the order.
+MRP systems look at when the customer wants it, how long it takes to build it, when will the parts arrive for part kitting or packaging, how long it takes to order and receive the parts and all the material specifications and cost surrounding the order.

 “For example,” Pressey says as she points to his computer screen, “when the delivery date gets moved up, it used to really throw a wrench into the works.
 Take this part here.
 This part was ordered to arrive on 5/13.
 But they now changed the date to 3/29.
 So immediately, the system reports to our purchasing team so they can go back to their sources and expedite the entire process.”

 She expounds that the principle of having a plan in place from which to modify and react to better serve a customer, is at the foundation of the MRP system.

 MRP systems are common in manufacturing but not so prevalent in contract packaging.
 Fapco’s ability to partner with OEMs to purchase parts and become part of the supply chain drove the move to expand its MRP systems.